OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 0 - Prep for Data Lake Workshop for Fintechs V2.md

         git clone https://github.com/OmarKhayyam/data-lake-ws.git && cd
         data-lake-ws && ./orchestrator.sh
+    You can ignore the `git clone` command above and simply `cd` to `data-lakes-ws` or the directory where you have cloned this repo and issue the `orchestrator.sh` command.
     **Make note of the outputs from the Cloudformation stack.**

 3. Proceed to the EC2 console, choose the instance we just created,